alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 The `CustomerId` is the same.
 The world is not.

 Calling an effect is therefore not merely evaluating a formula.
-It is observing—and often changing—the world at a particular point in time.
+It is observing - and often changing - the world at a particular point in time.

 ## Effects propagate through composition